Things to Do at the Wizarding World of Harry Potter

 Each train car’s window shows you the rolling British countryside as you travel, featuring recognizable characters, music, and landmarks.

-The best part is that the ride from one park to the other is completely different based on which direction you’re going, so you get two unique Hogwarts Express experiences at Universal Orlando.
+The best part is that the ride from one park to the other is completely different based on which direction you’re going, so you get two unique Hogwarts Express experiences at Universal.

 Shops